 If you’re feeling particularly brave and looking for things to do in Maine or you fancy yourself as the next Wim Hof, you can get involved in the charity polar dip, too!

-Learn more about glamping in Maine in this interview with one of our hosts in White Mountain National Park, and continue your New England adventure with tips and advice in our blog about a fall-foliage road trip.
+Continue your New England adventure with tips and advice in our blog about a fall-foliage road trip.